 Producer and Import Price Index in October 2021 Producer and Import Price Index rose by 0.6% in October

-Producer and Import Price Index fell in July by 0.1%
+Producer and Import Price Index fell by 0.2% in February

 12.11.2021 - The Producer and Import Price Index rose in October 2021 by 0.6% compared with the previous month, reaching 104.7 points (December 2020 = 100).
 Petroleum products, petroleum and natural gas as well as metal products in particular showed higher prices.
 Compared with October 2020, the price level of the whole range of domestic and imported products rose by 5.1%.
 These are the results from the Federal Statistical Office (FSO).